rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/7-image-security.md

         -o yaml
     ```

-    As always, we want to grab the results of this sealing activity, in particular the `encryptedData`.
+    Again, we want to grab the results of this sealing activity, in particular the `encryptedData`.
 Because this is GitOps, and we will save it in our Git repos :)

     ```bash
     cat /tmp/sealed-rox-auth.yaml | grep -E 'username|password'